S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Preparing an Agenda

-Involve people in preparing and prioritizing and agenda and send it out in advance
+Involve people in preparing and prioritizing an agenda and send it out in advance

 For each agenda item agree on: